-See what parents of Study Abroad students have to say about the study abroad experience and working with the Office of Study Abroad.
+See what parents of Study Abroad students have to say about the study abroad experience and working with Study Abroad & Global Engagement.

 Mother of Brandy - Class of 2011

 As parents that had seldom set foot out of the United States, our first reaction to our oldest child’s desire to study abroad was probably one of apprehension.
 However, being a child of persistence, he would not easily be dissuaded.
 He warmed us up to the idea with a study abroad that was “just a couple of weeks” over winter break in Costa Rica.
 After he returned full of wonderful stories and experiences which we could only dream of, a spring break participating in the London Review was followed by an entire semester in Spain.
 Before we knew it, we were veteran parents of three study abroad experiences and great proponents of the program.
 The rich experiences of culture, travel, friendships, and education made his college experience at the University of Kansas complete.
 Now, he has passed his passion for the study abroad program on to his brother who just finished the British Summer Institute and is already planning another period of study abroad.
 What a way to broaden one’s horizons.